MaskyS/augmented-desk/pages/Open Questions.md

 - How do we overcome virality?
+- What do we need to create general-purpose [[multi-scale modeling]]?
-- How can we achieve multiscale modeling?
+- How can we make explorable explanations scalable?
+-